wp-plugins/page-whitelists/readme.txt

 == Upgrade Notice ==

+= 3.0.2 =
+Fixes a bug resulting in Fatal error on the Edit User page (missing file profile_field.php).
+Update strongly recomended.

 = 3.0.1 =
 Fixes a bug which blocked creation of new posts for users in strict whitelists.
 Update necessary.
 I am very sorry for the inconvenience.